LEGWORK: A python package for computing the evolution and detectability of stellar-origin gravitational-wave sources with space-based detectors: Derivations

 The strength of a gravitational wave in a detector at any one moment is determined by the strain amplitude, $h_0$.
 However, for stellar-origin sources at mHz frequencies, the signal can be present in the detector for many years.
 This means that, the $n^{\rm th}$ harmonic of the binary will spend approximately $f_n / \dot{f}_n$ seconds (or $f_n^2 / \dot{f}_n$ cycles) in the vicinity of a frequency $f_n$ \citep{Finn+2000}.
 This leads to the signal `accumulating' at the frequency $f_n$.

-Therefore, to account for the integration of the signal over the mission, we instead use the `characteristic' strain amplitude of the $n^{\rm th}$ harmonic \citep[e.g][]{Finn+2000, Moore+2015}\footnote{Note that this is factor of 2 different from \citet{Finn+2000}.
+Therefore, to account for the integration of the signal over the mission, we instead use the `characteristic' strain amplitude of the $n^{\rm th}$ harmonic, $h_{c, n}$, which is the term present in the general signal-to-noise ratio equation.
+This can be related the to the strain amplitude in the $n^{\rm th}$ harmonic, $h_{0, n}$, as \citep[e.g][]{Finn+2000, Moore+2015}\footnote{Note that this is factor of 2 different from \citet{Finn+2000}.
 This is because the factor of 2 is already included in the \citet{Robson+2019} sensitivity curve and so is removed here.}